IndicoDataSolutions/indico-blueprism-custom-actions/README.md

 * BPRELEASE file
 * Detailed installation guide

-Install according to the instructions in the manual
+Install according to the instructions in the manual.